dougeby/IntuneDocs/InTuneDocs/DeployUse/whats-coming-in-intune.md

 Google is removing the ability of IT administrators and end users to remotely reset the passcode of Android 7.0 devices.
 Previously, IT administrators could remotely reset a user’s passcode, and end users could reset their passcodes from the Company Portal website.--->

 ## Group management
-### Intune Groups transitioning to Azure Active Directory Groups beginning in August 2016
+### Intune Groups transitioning to Azure Active Directory Groups beginning in September 2016
 Intune is creating a new group management experience that uses Azure Active Directory (AAD) security groups as user and device groups in Intune.
 These groups will be used for all group management, policy deployment, and profile deployment **when we introduce the new Azure-based Intune admin portal**.

 This new experience will keep you from having to duplicate groups between services, **allow you access to some new Azure Active Directory Premium (AADP) group features**, and provide extensibility using PowerShell and Graph.
 This will also unify the group management experience across enterprise mobility management.